AmpereComputingAI/ampere_model_library/classification/vgg_19/README.md

-# MobileNet v2
+# VGG-19

-This folder contains the script to run MobileNet V2 on ImageNet classification task.\
+This folder contains the script to run VGG-19 on ImageNet classification task.\
-Variant supplied below in three different precisions accepts input of shape 224x224 and has 1.0x multiplier.
+Variant supplied below in three different precisions accepts input of shape 224x224.

-The original paper on the architecture is available here: https://arxiv.org/pdf/1801.04381
+The original paper on the architecture is available here: https://arxiv.org/pdf/1602.07261.pdf

 ### Accuracy: